oktoseek/oktoscript/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ---

+## 📧 Contact

+If you have any questions, please raise an issue or contact us at **service@oktoseek.com**.

+---

 <p align="center">
-  Made with ❤️ by the OktoSeek team
+  Made with ❤️ by the <strong>OktoSeek AI</strong> team
 </p>